We have all tasted hell in this life. And not in that careless moment when you got too close to the campfire.

 We have all tasted hell when we experienced the pain of rejection…

-· when the new kid eats alone in the school cafeteria…
+· when you’re the new kid eating alone in the school cafeteria…

-· when we see the social media posts of friends enjoying the party we weren’t invited to…
+· when you see the social media posts of friends enjoying the party you weren’t invited to…

-· when an offended friend spurns our pleas for forgiveness…
+· when an offended friend spurns your pleas for forgiveness…